Layr-Labs/eigensdk-rs/crates/services/bls_aggregation/README.md

 The `AggregateReceiver` is used to receive aggregated responses from the service.

 Once a task is initialized, the service will start processing the task in a loop in the background.
-The service will wait for the quorum to be reached.
-Aggregator will receive new signatures from the operators via the `process_signature()` method.
+The service will wait for the quorum to be reached or the time to expire.
 Once the quorum is reached or the time expires, the service will aggregate the signatures and send the aggregated response to the `AggregateReceiver`.

 ### Initialize the Service